WeyeTech/DeprecatedControllerRemover/README.md

 - Verify Java SDK is correctly configured
 - Make sure the Java plugin is enabled

+**Code cleanup not working**
+- Ensure files are marked with `//Controller Cleaner` comment
+- Check that the comment is at the top of the Java file
+- Verify the file extension is `.java`

 **False positives**
 - Review the safety settings
 - Check for framework annotations
 - Verify reflection usage patterns
 - Ensure all dependencies are properly resolved

-**Performance issues**
-- Use module-specific analysis for large projects
-- Configure appropriate exclusion patterns
-- Consider running cleanup during off-peak hours
-- Check available memory and system resources
+**Tool windows not appearing**
+- Check that the plugin is properly installed
+- Restart the IDE after installation
+- Verify the tool window buttons are visible in the bottom area

 ### Getting Help

 If you encounter issues:

-1. Check the [GitHub Issues](https://github.com/Ayushsinghal05/DeprecatedControllerRemover/issues) for known problems
+1. Check the [GitHub Issues](https://github.com/WeyeTech/DeprecatedControllerRemover/issues) for known problems
-2. Review the [Wiki](https://github.com/Ayushsinghal05/DeprecatedControllerRemover/wiki) for detailed guides
+2. Review the [Wiki](https://github.com/WeyeTech/DeprecatedControllerRemover/wiki) for detailed guides
-3. Join the [Discussions](https://github.com/Ayushsinghal05/DeprecatedControllerRemover/discussions) for community support
+3. Join the [Discussions](https://github.com/WeyeTech/DeprecatedControllerRemover/discussions) for community support

 ## License